Seamful XAI: Operationalizing Seamful Design in Explainable AI: Findings

-\begin{quote} Breakdowns will always happen...If we use this process, we can lessen the fallout from breakdowns.
-Think of this like thinking of designing a car's crumple zone that saves lives during a crash.
-Seamful information can provide the tools users need to handle the breakdowns, which is the critical point.
+A proactive approach, however, is not “the panacea of preventing AI harms” (P34): \begin{quote} Breakdowns are inevitable...This process can lessen the fallout.
+The proactive stance is like designing a car with a crumple zone that's lifesaving during crashes.
+Seamful information empowers users to handle AI mistakes without catastrophic failure.
 (P19) \end{quote}

+When asked if the process was too resource intensive, participants stressed that the “investment was worth it because you can pay a cost now or pay a higher cost later” (P30).